 - The deep dwarves, it turns out, were not only entirely okay to kill, but actually a legal obligation.
 We managed to do a pretty thorough job of that, but almost got wiped out when we were swarmed by a huge mob of skeletons.
 I was out of that fight, having failed yet another Dark & Dangerous check and could no longer breathe (the perfect complement to no longer having a pulse, due to a previous failed Dark & Dangerous check).
 Still, it appeared my brushes with death gave me a certain insight and I discovered I can now speak with dead.

 - Then last night, down to the lake below Khundrakar, where we encountered Nightscale, a black dragon.
-We lucked out several times: a critical hit as it was preparing to breath acid on us caused it to spew into the lack, a lightning bolt I cast as it fell into the water (I couldn’t see the dragon, but it didn’t have time to get out of the impromptu lightning ball in the water) did substandard damage but it did do damage, a couple of sneak attacks from our rogues (one of whom get pulled underwater but managed to escape, taking only 5 points of damage from a 3d10 bite attack!).
+We lucked out several times: a critical hit as it was preparing to breath acid on us caused it to spew into the lake, a lightning bolt I cast as it fell into the water (I couldn’t see the dragon, but it didn’t have time to get out of the impromptu lightning ball in the water) did substandard damage but it did do damage, a couple of sneak attacks from our rogues (one of whom get pulled underwater but managed to escape, taking only 5 points of damage from a 3d10 bite attack!).
 The dragon fled with, David told us afterward, only five hit points remaining.
-Had one of the rogues actually rolled even average damage on his sneak attack (11 points on 2d6+2d8) or I rolled average damage on my lightning bolt (I rolled 13, average is 17.5… which I’m rounding up in my head to 18) we would have had it.
+Had one of the rogues actually rolled even average damage on his sneak attack (rolled 11 points on 2d6+2d8, mean is 16) or I rolled average damage on my lightning bolt (I rolled 13, average is 17.5… which I’m rounding up in my head to 18) we would have had it.
 If it had even popped its head up where I could see it one more time my magic missile spell’s minimum damage would have done it.

 All it all it was an exciting conclusion to a months-long story arc.
 The setting for the encounter put us almost entirely on the reactive side: we couldn’t really plan for what the dragon would do, we had to wait for it to act and hope to get our licks in first.
 I had an aegis from harm spell that would have protected me (and those close enough to me) from its acid breath, but the number and severity of its physical attacks were nothing to laugh at.
 Two lanterns and a light spell, trying to watch for a black dragon in a dark cave full of dark water…